-The Mental Health Clinician (MHC) utilizes a double-blind peer review process and follows industry best practices whenever possible to ensure that it publishes high-quality scientific material.
+The Mental Health Clinician (MHC) utilizes a double-blind peer review process for all manuscripts and follows industry best practices whenever possible to ensure that it publishes high-quality scientific material.
 Many of the editorial policies are outlined in the author guidelines and the peer review guidelines.
 The items below are provided for additional clarity.

 - The journal editor must retain the authority to send supplement manuscripts for external peer review and to reject manuscripts submitted for the supplement with or without external review.
 These conditions will be made known to authors and any external editors of the supplement before beginning editorial work on it.

 - The source of the idea for the supplement, sources of funding for the supplement’s research and publication, and products of the funding source related to content considered in the supplement will clearly be stated in introductory material.

 - Advertising in supplements should follow the same policies as those of the primary journal.